jlauman/data_engineering_project_03/README.md

 read, transformed and populated into an `s_song` staging table they will persist in the Redshift database for the lifetime of the Sparkify reporting database.
 The expectation is that there will be frequent small updates to the song records and the bulk of the load for song will occur once.
-This is the same expecation for the song-play events - frequent small updates.
+This is the same expectation for the song-play events - frequent small updates.

 Based on these expectations the design is built around an ETL server that is capable of streaming song records and song-play event records into the staging tables.